Kids are naturally curious about the world around them.

 About the Authors

-Olivia Van Ledtje (@thelivbits) is a 10-year-old who is smart about all
+Olivia Van Ledtje (@thelivbits) is an 11-year-old who is smart about all

 things sharks.
 She hopes to be an ichthyologist and work to save sharks all over